micmejia/bible-dump/NKJV/Judges/Judg 20.md

 And eighteen thousand men of Benjamin fell; all these _were_ men of valor.

 ###### 45
-Then [^h]they turned and fled toward the wilderness to the rock of Rimmon; and they cut down five thousand of them on the highways.
+Then they turned and fled toward the wilderness to the rock of Rimmon; and they cut down five thousand of them on the highways.
 Then they pursued them relentlessly up to Gidom, and killed two thousand of them.

 ###### 46
-So all who fell of Benjamin that day were twenty-five thousand men who drew the sword; all these _were_ [^i]men of valor.
+So all who fell of Benjamin that day were twenty-five thousand men who drew the sword; all these _were_ men of valor.

 ###### 47
 But six hundred men turned and fled toward the wilderness to the rock of Rimmon, and they stayed at the rock of Rimmon for four months.